Ulm-IQO/qudi-core/docs/setup/installation.md

 using [`git`](https://git-scm.com/)

-The latter option enables you to contribute code and/or to pull the latest development version from all branches but it requires you to install [`git`](https://git-scm.com/) on your system.
+The latter option enables you to contribute code and/or to pull the latest development version from all branches, but it requires you to install [`git`](https://git-scm.com/) on your system.

 Once you have a copy of the source code on your local machine, you can change into this directory (top directory containing `setup.py`) and install `qudi-core` using `pip` with the development flag